OsamaAhmad00/Dua/README.md

 The `FileTestCasesRunner` takes a single argument, the name of the test file, that is present in the `examples` folder.
 This serves the purpose of both having test cases, along with having examples of the usage of the language.

 Here are some notes to take into consideration while writing a test file:
-- The test file consists of cases.
+- The test file consists a common section and cases.
+- The common section is the part between the beginning of the file and the first case.
+It's added at the top of every case automatically.
 - Each case consists of a header (the first part), and a body (the second part).
 - Each line of the header is a single-line comment (prefixed with `//`).
 - The body is just the test code.
 It can be anything.

 A test case body consists of the following:
-- Required case name, written as `// CASE name of the case`
+- Required case name, written as `// CASE name of the case`.
+This must be the first line of the header.
 - Optional expected exit code, written as `// Returns exit_code`
 - Optional expected stdout (stderr is not included), written as `// Outputs stdout_output`
 - Optional flag indicating that the test should panic at compile time, written as `// Panics`